Government Agencies Still Hiring H-1B Visa Employees for American Jobs

 An email to the CDC was not returned.

-According to a database held by DHS’s U.S. Citizenship and Immigration Services agency within the Department of Homeland Security, the CDC has applied for five foreign H-1B workers and to extend work-visas for four other foreign employees.
+According to a database held by DHS’s U.S. Citizenship and Immigration Services agency, the CDC has applied for five foreign H-1B workers and to extend work visas for four other foreign employees.
 Since 2018, the agency has filed for at least 51 foreign employees, the DHS site says.

 Bierschwale’s website shows that two government-backed businesses use a large share of federal H-1Bs.

-The Federal National Mortgage Association, dubbed Fannie Mae, wants to hire or extended 575 H-1Bs, including H-1B imported by Accenture, Cognizant, Ernst & Young, HCL Global, Hexaware Technologies, Mastech Digital, many at $120,000 per-person costs.
+The Federal National Mortgage Association, dubbed Fannie Mae, wants to hire or extended 575 H-1Bs, including H-1Bs imported by Accenture, Cognizant, Ernst & Young, HCL Global, Hexaware Technologies, and Mastech Digital, many at $120,000-per-person costs.

 The Federal Home Loan Mortgage Corporation, or Freddie Mac, wants to hire or extend 141 from staffing companies, at salaries around $100,000.

-His data matches from data from nine months of 2019, presented in October 2019 by Bloomberg:
+This data matches data from nine months of 2019, presented in October 2019 by Bloomberg:

 Data indicate Fannie Mae and Freddie Mac, which are directed by the Federal Housing Finance Agency under a conservatorship, are the most popular destinations among federal agencies for H-1B workers placed by third-party companies.
 Together, the two account for at least 1,340 H-1B workers sponsored by more than 460 different third-party companies.